HeAtNet/pi-can/README.md

 This package is created according to this arduino library: https://github.com/Seeed-Studio/CAN_BUS_Shield

-Currently, there is a major limitation on this software.
-Receiving a messege is quite slow.
-You can only receive about 10 messages in a second.
-I couldn't resolve this issue yet.
-If you have any idea how to fix this, please let me know. (herczog.at97@gmail.com) Or you can send a pull request with the solution.

 ## Installation

 Firstly, you need to install Node.js.
 I am using `node v12.16.1` and `npm 6.14.3`.